kant/OpenOPC-python3.6/README.md

 You can do pip install through command line by running :`pip install pyro4`

-4. Clone or download the repository,extract the compressed file to a folder in your windows box (i.e.`C:\OpenOPC36`).
+4. Clone or download the repository, extract the compressed file to a folder in your windows box (i.e.`C:\OpenOPC36`).

-5. Change to lib folder,register the OPC automation wrapper(gbda_aut.dll) by running this in commmand line:
+5. Change to lib folder, register the OPC automation wrapper (gbda_aut.dll) by running this in commmand line:
 `C:\OpenOPC36\lib>regsvr32 gbda_aut.dll`

-6. Change to lib folder,copy python36.dll to your python installation folder if the dll is not existed,folder path as:
+6. Change to lib folder, copy python36.dll to your python installation folder if the dll is not existed, folder path as:
 `Lib->site-packages->win32`
 `i.e.` `C:\Users\Administrator\AppData\Local\Programs\Python\Python36\Lib\site-packages\win32`

-7. Change to src folder,copy OpenOPC.py to your python installation folder,folder path as: `Lib->site-packages`
+7. Change to src folder, copy OpenOPC.py to your python installation folder, folder path as: `Lib->site-packages`
 `i.e.` `C:\Users\Administrator\AppData\Local\Programs\Python\Python36\Lib\site-packages`